lukehefson/surfing/Barbados/README.md

 - There is a section that looks like it's closing out, but can be made past with a re-entry/tap off the white-water
 - Entry/Exit: Just straight out from the beach with a little angle towards the peak which is usually in front of the house to the left of the beach (looking back to the beach)

+### Sandy Lane

+- More likely to work on smaller north swells (or north swells with a bit of east in them) than the majority of West Coast spots
+- Gets very busy with local rippers when it's on
+- It's a long walk
+  - Park by One Sandy Lane, walk down the cut-through ("gap") to the beach and walk right for ~7mins along the beach until you get to the beach in front of the Sandy Lane Hotel.
+When there is no sand you might have to do some paddling.
+Watch out for boils/big rocks just under the surface
+- On smaller days the peak is perpendicular to the corner of where the rocks meet the beach.
+On bigger days it swings out into the middle of the bay more
+- It's a fast wave which properly walls-up — much more of a shortboard wave
+- It's a Left, but it bends into the bay in such a way that you'd be mistaken for thinking you should go right — and if you're in the line-up watching someone take a wave it almost looks as though they are heading straight to the beach — but they are in fact surfing left
+- Not much room on the peak for a crowd and you have to be precise, as you can't take off from the shoulder

 ### Batts Rock

 - More likely to work on smaller north swells (or north swells with a bit of east in them) than the majority of West Coast spots